Faculty of Kinesiology and Physical Education

 Planning and Control of Goal-directed Limb and Eye Movements

 Cognitive and Motor Disorders such as Down Syndrome and Autism

 Research Objectives and Interests

-The objective of my research is to gain a comprehensive understanding of the cognitive and neural mechanisms that underlie the goal-directed actions of people from average and special populations such as Down syndrome, autism, and Parkinson’s disease.
-My research focuses on three major themes: 1) selective attention; 2) perception-action coupling in individual and social action contexts; and, 3) cerebral specialization of cognitive and motor processes.
+The objective of my research is to gain a comprehensive understanding of the cognitive and neural mechanisms that underlie the goal-directed actions of people from average and special populations such as Down syndrome, autism, and dystonia.
+My research involves the four themes: 1) perception-action coupling in individual and social action contexts; 2) selective attention; 3) action and cognition in real and virtual environments; and, 4) motor control in average and special populations.
 It is my hope that once a detailed knowledge of the processes underlying behaviour has been developed, the scientific and clinical communities can work together to create the optimal rehabilitative, learning, and working conditions necessary to facilitate the performance of all members of society.

 Welsh, T.N., McDougall, L.M., & Paulson, S.D.
 (2014).
 The personification of animals: Coding of human and nonhuman body parts based on posture and function.
 Cognition, 132, 398–415.

 Böckler, A., van der Wel, R.P., & Welsh, T.N.
 (2014).
 Catching eyes: Effects of social and non-social cues on attention capture.
 Psychological Science, 25, 720-727.

 White, N.C., Reid, C., & Welsh, T.N.
 (2014).
 Responses of the human motor system to observing actions across species: A transcranial magnetic stimulation study.
 Brain and Cognition, 92, 11-18.